 JAMES KING-HOLMES / OCMS / SCIENCE PHOTO LIBRARY JAMES KING-HOLMES / OCMS / SCIENCE PHOTO LIBRARY

-Part of a computer generated map showing the electron density (green) for the protein alpha- monocharin.
-Also shown (in white, blue and red) is the atomic structural model.
+Part of a computer generated map showing the electron density (blue) for the protein alpha- monocharin.
+Also shown (in white) is the atomic structural model.
 Alpha-monocharin is a member of the ribosome-inactivity protein family.
 These plant proteins are thought to have a role in blocking the transmission of viruses.
 While plants rich in them have long been used in traditional Chinese medicines, the anti-viral and anti-tumour potential of these proteins is now attracting increasing interest in scientific circles.
 The structure was determined using X-ray diffraction crystallography to a resolution of 2 angstroms.

 Model release not required.
 Property release not required.